-Vedic Village Resort: This resort provides with necessary amenities such as internet, 24-hour front desk, air conditioning,parking, travel desk, 24-hour security, and doctor on call.
-Ayurvedic spa of the resort help transform and rejuvenate your body, mind and soul.
+Vedic Village Resort: This resort provides with necessary amenities such as the internet, 24-hour front desk, air conditioning, parking, travel desk, 24-hour security, and doctor on call.
+Ayurvedic spa of the resort help transforms and rejuvenate your body, mind and soul.
 Food Court serves authentic Kerala cuisines by re-creating the unique recipes.
 All the rooms are unique and exude a charismatic appeal.

 Aswathy Hotel: All the rooms in this hotel provides with first-class amenities in a warm, relaxing atmosphere.
-Elegantly furnished multi cuisine restaurant serves both buffets and menu of Indian dishes.
-Lobby provides guests sitting facilities for the visitors.
+The elegantly furnished multi-cuisine restaurant serves both buffets and menu of Indian dishes.
+The lobby provides guests sitting facilities for the visitors.

 Where to eat

 In Kerala food is served on a banana leaf.
 Almost every dish prepared in Kerala has coconut and spices to flavour the local cuisine.
 That gives it a sharp pungency that is heightened with the use of tamarind, while coconut gives it its richness.